BlakeRain/blakerain.com/content/blog/my-favorite-books/index.md

 ## Enshittification

 I can highly recommend all of Cory Doctorow's books.
-He has a nearly an entire bookshelf in my living room, and they're all excellent.
+Whilst not strictly speaking technical books like the others in this post, he has a nearly an entire bookshelf in my living room to himself.
 Some of my favourites of his fiction books include [Makers], the [Little Brother] series, and the more recent [Martin Hench] series.

 His non-fiction books are probably the most important.
 The most recent of which is his book _Enshittification_, which describes the process of how everything online became terrible, and what